Oncology at Summerlin Hospital – Advanced Care and Treatment

 There are many types of chemotherapy that work in different ways.
 Chemotherapy may be given as a pill, an injection or through an infusion into a vein (IV).
 Intravenous drug therapies are prepared on-site by specially trained pharmacists and are given by skilled nurses.

 Surgery may be part of cancer treatment.
 Surgeons perform a high volume of advanced procedures for both common and rare cancers.
-Surgeons may perform advanced surgical procedures using robotics, such as:
+Surgeons may perform advanced surgical procedures, such as:

 - Organ and skin-sparing techniques